Jack L. Gray: Career

 His first major solo exhibition was at Mr. Monty Allan's invitation, taking place in the dining hall of Allan's Hackmatack Inn, Chester, Nova Scotia in 1948, leading to several commissions.
 With subsequent patronage from the Philadelphia dowager heiress Mary Dayton Cavendish, Maritime brewery owner Sidney C. Oland and others in the Oland family, Gray gradually advanced his career, living aboard boats in the early 1950s.
 When the steamship Dufferin Bell was wrecked on the Nova Scotian coast in 1951, Gray traveled with the salvage crew and filled several sketchbooks, attracting the attention of the press.
-An early friendship with author Thomas Head Raddall led to Gray's pen-and ink illustrations in Raddall's A Muster of Arms (1954); Gray also painted a wartime scene of Duncan's Cove, Nova Scotia for the book's dust jacket.
+An early friendship with author Thomas Head Raddall led to Gray's pen-and-ink illustrations in Raddall's A Muster of Arms (1954); Gray also painted a wartime scene of Duncan's Cove, Nova Scotia for the book's dust jacket.
 While based in Chester in the summers from 1953 to 1955, he painted in (his landlord) Herman Walker's sail loft in the Back Harbour.

 In the mid-1950s Gray moved to New York City, and initially painted in studios on boats in Flushing Bay.
 It was here that he first used the cantankerous flat-bottomed skiff he called the S.O.B. for waterborne sketching trips.
-For one of his sketches Gray obtained permission from authorities in Brooklyn Navy Yard to use the deck of the rusting decommissioned aircraft carrier USS Enterprise (CV-6).
+For one of his sketches, Gray obtained permission from authorities in Brooklyn Navy Yard to use the deck of the rusting decommissioned aircraft carrier USS Enterprise (CV-6).
 His first New York showing was at the invitation of the Port Authority of New York and New Jersey in 1955.
-He was represented by Rudolf Wunderlich's Kennedy Galleries on 57th Street while living in the city, and briefly occupied one of the Des Artistes flats in the Upper West Side.
+He was represented by Rudolf Wunderlich's Kennedy Galleries on 57th Street while living in the city, and briefly occupied one of the Des Artistes flats on the Upper West Side.
 A body of work from this period later became a well-known series of reproductions, the New York Harbor Collection.
 However, the collection was incomplete since many of the significant canvas works from that period were already sold.
 While in New York, Gray became acquainted with folksinger Ed McCurdy, and the two remained lifelong friends.

 In 1958 an engagement with Samuel Bronston's Hollywood production company took Gray to Spain, where he worked on posters for the film John Paul Jones.